In this video you'll learn:

-BF: It is widespread and it one of the things that really need to guard yourself against as an investor.
-Both your own optimism but also other people being optimistic about your money, it is also a thing that can really trip you up and lose you a lot of money.
+Bent Flyvbjerg: It is widespread and it is one of the things that really need to guard yourself against as an investor.
+Both your own optimism and other people being optimistic about your money, is also a thing that can really trip you up and lose you a lot of money.

 Optimism bias has to have an opportunity to kick in and that is only when you make subjective decisions.
 That is when it kicks in, so the more you can eliminate those and go on autopilot so to speak, the better off you will be in making investment decisions.